 Do you love the whitewash look and want to get the same effect in your home?
-Whether it’s a piece of furniture, accent wall, door or even a picture frame, this look is easy to achieve with just some paint and water.
+Any piece of wood in your home can get the whitewashed look with a simple mixture of paint and water.

 How to Quickly and Easily Whitewash Wood